 When away from The Sin Bin, I am a computer nerd who enjoys building and repairing computers.
 I also help my younger brother create independent films for his Motive Direct Pictures along with building and maintaining websites with my Mayhem Web Design “company”.

 I have been around the game of hockey since age 5 when I attended the first year of Wichita Thunder hockey.
 I expanded my knowledge of the game in the spring of 1994, finding a love for the team from my Mother’s home state, the New Jersey Devils.
 I have been a member of hockey media since 2011.
 Outside of hockey, I have a deep passion for music and concerts, traveling, and cooking.

-Currently finishing her associate’s degree, 20 year old Anna has written for the Black Hawk College newspaper The Chieftain since Spring 2014.
-She served as editor of the paper during the Spring 2015 semester.
+Currently working towards her Bachelor’s, Anna wrote for the Black Hawk College newspaper The Chieftain for two years while earning her associates.
+During that time, she served as editor of the paper for one semester.
 Since winning tickets in a raffle during the 2010-11 season, she quickly became a fan of the sport.
-She’s played dek hockey for six seasons.
-She has backstopped her team to three consecutive championships over the past three seasons.
-You can read her sarcasm on Twitter @authoranna or see all write ups and pictures at Flock Talk.
+She’s played dek hockey for ten seasons and backstopped her team to three consecutive championships over that span.
+Her Twitter @authoranna, is sarcastic and nerdy, with the occasional funny hockey video.

 I grew up in Fairfax, Virginia which is where my passion for hockey and the Washington Capitals was born.
 I went to Capitals practices, community events and more games than I can remember.
 In down time at school I would go through and track stats of all the players in games that I had been to.
 I love talking hockey and have found a great community of fellow fans with the help of my twitter @Agallanzo.
 Most nights you’ll find me on the ice tearing up (not really) the D level mens league.
 I currently live in Charleston, South Carolina, the home of the ECHL South Carolina Stingrays and look forward to covering them for The Sin Bin.